sungjae-cho/git-memo/README.md

 # 2. Create a new repository

 ## 2.1.
 Make a new repository in GitHub
-I made a new repository named as 'git_practice'.
+I made a new repository named as 'git-practice'.
 Then, I got the repository on 'https://github.com/sungjae-cho/git-practice'.

 ## 2.2.
 Clone the repository on your local directory
 ```